Cllr Neil Plummer – Chairman

 I moved to Dorset in November 2003 when my husband Chris decided to rejoin the Army, as he had spent 5 years here previously he convinced me that Dorset was the best place to live, I can only confirm that for once he was right.

-As well as being the Clerk to Okeford Fitzpaine Parish Council (I started in October 2009) I also work for North Dorset District Council as a Democratic Services Officer, a job which I have been doing since 2004.
+As well as being the Clerk to Okeford Fitzpaine Parish Council (I started in October 2009) I also worked for North Dorset District Council as a Democratic Services Officer from 2004 until 2019 and now work at the BCP Council in the Elections Department.